esack7/RESTful-API-Game/README.md

 ```
  "testtwo": "jest -i",
  ```
- - Signed up for AWS.
- - FYI, if anyone wants to keep using httpie, here's a sample request to show how you would format to use a token for auth:
+ - If youu want to use httpie, here's a sample request to show how you would format to use a token for auth:
  ```
 `http GET :5000/api/gallery/1234-5678   'Authorization:Bearer myWonderfulToken'`
 ```
-- Added multer to package.json
+- Adde multer to package.json
-- Added a .travis.yml file
+- Adde a .travis.yml file

 - In server.js we 'server.stop = () => {'' the server and .close() the mongoConnection.